PanosK92/SpartanEngine/Editor/ImGui/Source/README.md

 ![screenshot demo](https://raw.githubusercontent.com/wiki/ocornut/imgui/web/v167/v167-misc.png)

 You should be able to build the examples from sources (tested on Windows/Mac/Linux).
-If you don't, let me know!
+If you don't, let us know!
 If you want to have a quick look at some Dear ImGui features, you can download Windows binaries of the demo app here:
-- [imgui-demo-binaries-20190715.zip](http://www.dearimgui.org/binaries/imgui-demo-binaries-20190715.zip) (Windows binaries, 1.72 WIP, built 2019/07/15, master branch, 5 executables)
+- [imgui-demo-binaries-20200412.zip](http://www.dearimgui.org/binaries/imgui-demo-binaries-20200412.zip) (Windows, 1.76, built 2020/04/12, master branch) or [older demo binaries](http://www.dearimgui.org/binaries).

 The demo applications are not DPI aware so expect some blurriness on a 4K screen.
-For DPI awareness in your application, you can load/reload your font at different scale, and scale your style with `style.ScaleAllSizes()`.
+For DPI awareness in your application, you can load/reload your font at different scale, and scale your style with `style.ScaleAllSizes()` (see [FAQ](https://www.dearimgui.org/faq)).

 ### Integration